blaenk/site/content/notes/problem-solving.md

 Designing algorithms that scale:

 1. Ask questions
-2. Imagine there are no limitaitons
+2. Imagine there are no limitations

     * Infinite memory, storage